White Walls and Black Hardware in a Windowed, Pre-War Kitchen

 The advantages of this couple’s new place were very clear: beamed ceilings and big windows in every room brought lovely natural light throughout the unit, and original hardwood floors lent a relaxed look to the space.
 The kitchen, visible from the foyer, dining room, and living room, had two gracious windows but was outfitted with miniature appliances, isolated blocks of cabinets, and dark finishes.
 And while the kitchen and both bathrooms had been treated to some relatively recent updates, this couple saw potential for modern features and additions that would help them get settled.
 With the closing officially on the books, the couple posted their project on Sweeten, calling for a designer and builder who could help them make the most of the square footage in the kitchen and bathrooms before moving in.

-We matched them with Sweeten Experts Paulina and Albert, co-owners of a boutique architecture/design firm with an in-house millwork shop.
+We matched them with a Sweeten design-build firm.
 Together, they devised a plan to create a more spacious and bright kitchen and newly updated baths with elegant finishes.

-Paulina and Albert specialize in custom millwork and brought a signature white shaker look to this couple’s kitchen.
+This design-build firm specializes in custom millwork and brought a signature white shaker look to this couple’s kitchen.
 They went minimal in the most visible places, limiting full cabinet lines to one wall, adding a bit of open shelving to the windowed wall, and significantly extending base cabinets around the back wall of the dining nook.
 These design decisions aimed for maximum light and an open feel.
 They tore out the windowsill just to the left of the dining nook to make way for that additional counter and cabinet space, and finished the full set with contrasting black knobs and sturdy pulls.
 The old black stone counters were replaced with white and soft gray quartz, blending the new white and black combo seamlessly.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The homeowners were keen on replacing their compact oven and dishwasher with full-size versions, so the pair gained a sleek new Verona gas range with an exhaust hood fashioned with custom oak shelves on either side, stained to match the new floors.
 A full size Bosch dishwasher took the place of the old, just to the left of the stove and concealed behind coordinating cabinetry panels.
 The couple chose a large white Kohler farmhouse sink and chrome Moen faucet, situated nicely under the far window.

-A new stainless steel double-door fridge is now flanked by custom pantry storage, and Paulina’s team pulled the entire update together with a simple beveled white marble backsplash from Tile Bar.
+A new stainless steel double-door fridge is now flanked by custom pantry storage, and the Sweeten contractor pulled the entire update together with a simple beveled white marble backsplash.

 Much like the kitchen, the homeowners wanted cosmetic changes to both bathrooms to reveal more of their personal style and taste, favoring neutral colors and patterns and aiming for a brighter, cleaner feel.
 Nothing too extravagant, too old, or too contemporary.